Generation Calm

 As a self-confessed stationery addict, this is the most difficult part of starting a gratitude journal for me.
 I can spend hours and hours in stores that contain pens, colored pencils, stickers, journals and all kinds of associated knick-knacks.
 I should remind you though, that a pen (yes, any pen or pencil) and a piece of paper (yes, ANY piece of paper or notebook) will suffice.

-- Date the paper (I like to be able to look back over my gratitude journals).
-I’m in good company, you can watch Oprah reading out her gratitude journal here.
+2. Date the paper (I like to be able to look back over my gratitude journals).
+I’m in good company, you can watch Oprah reHow to start a gratitude journalading out her gratitude journal here.

 If you like, you can watch my tutorial video where you can follow along with me as I write 5 things I am grateful for.
 The prompts will help you get gratitude journal ideas.